 - Thyroid Testing:

 It’s estimated that almost 59 million people have thyroid issues and don’t know it yet.
-Whether your Hypothyroid (like I am) or Hyperthyroid this little butterfly shaped gland has a huge impact on our health.
+Whether you have Hypothyroidism (like I do) or Hyperthyroidism this little butterfly shaped gland has a huge impact on our health.
 The thyroid controls metabolism, growth, body temperature, muscle strength, appetite, and the health of your heart, brain, kidneys, and reproductive system.
-If you’re experiencing pain in muscles and joints, swelling of the neck, difficulty swallowing, weight changes, hair loss, skin changes, bowel problems, feeling sluggish, or depressed or having problems with anxiety ( you do not have to have all these symptoms one or two may be enough to check it) this simple lab test should be done including TSH and Free T4 both.
-Your primary doctor can order this test and if diagnosed you can be referred to an endocrinologist that can monitor you and your thyroid levels, your medication may need to be fine tuned every 3 to 6 months.
+If you’re experiencing pain in muscles and joints, swelling of the neck, difficulty swallowing, weight changes, hair loss, skin changes, bowel problems, feeling sluggish, or depressed or having problems with anxiety (you do not have to have all these symptoms one or two may be enough to check it) this simple lab test should be done including TSH and Free T4 both.
+Your primary doctor can order this test and if diagnosed you can be referred to an Endocrinologist that can monitor you and your thyroid levels, your medication may need to be fine tuned every 3 to 6 months.

 - CRP (C-REactive Protein):